Sustainability lexicon – All terms relating to CSRD explained

 CBAM (Carbon Border Adjustment Mechanism): The CBAM is an EU mechanism that levies import duties on CO2-intensive goods in order to create a level playing field and support global climate protection efforts.
 It aims to prevent carbon leakage and promotes environmentally friendly production methods worldwide.

-Double materiality: The term “double materiality” refers to an important concept in CSRD sustainability reporting that takes into account both the financial and non-financial (ESG-related) impacts of a company.
-This concept is applied by carrying out a materiality analysis and recognizes that certain aspects that are material to a company’s sustainability and social responsibility can also have a significant impact on its financial performance.
-Double materiality emphasizes the need to integrate both types of impacts in reporting to provide a complete picture of the company’s performance.
+Double materiality: The term "double materiality" refers to an important concept in CSRD sustainability reporting that takes into account both the financial and non-financial (ESG-related) impacts of a company.
+This concept is applied through the implementation of a Materiality Assessment and recognises that certain aspects that are material to a company's sustainability and social responsibility can also have a significant impact on its financial performance.
+Double materiality emphasises the need to integrate both types of impacts in reporting to provide a complete picture of the company's performance.

 Sustainability terms from E to I